Search Data Limits

 Filter Fields in a Query in Search10 filterable fieldsN/AThe number of fields a customer can select to apply in a search query.

-Facets Displayed for a Search Query10 filterable fieldsN/AThe limit is 10 filterable fields as facets.
-If auto-faceting is enabled, the top 10 most populated filterable fields are displayed as facets.
+Facets Displayed for a Search Query10*N/AYou can configure up to 10 filterable fields as facets.
+When auto-faceting is enabled, the system automatically displays the 10 most populated filterable fields as facets.
+Contact your account representative when you need to increase this limit to the maximum of 50 facets.

-Filterable Attributes per Store50 filterable fieldsStoreThe number of attributes used as filters per search.
+Filterable Attributes per Store50* filterable fieldsStoreThe number of attributes used as filters per search.
 Filtered search attributes enable a faceted search experience.
+To configure a total of 100 searchable and filterable fields, contact Salesforce Customer Support.

 Searchable Attributes per Store25* searchable fieldsStoreThe limit of searchable characteristics or properties associated with products that are configured to be searchable within your store.
 Make use of standard searchable attributes like product name, description, SKU, and others.
 These are often foundational attributes that users frequently use for searching.
+To configure a total of 100 searchable and filterable fields, contact Salesforce Customer Support.

-Sort Rules per Store10StoreThe limit is 10 sort rules to a store.
+Sort Rules per Store15StoreThe limit is 15 sort rules to a store.
 Each variation, such as Price (Low to High) and Price (High to Low), counts as separate rules.
 The combined total of searchable attributes, filterable attributes, and sort rules per store can't exceed 70.

 Search Terms per Search1024 characters or 32 words B2C OnlyN/AThe number of characters or words entered in a search field and applied to a search.

-N/AThe total number of items per page returned.
+Product per Search Results PageB2B: 200 search resultsN/AThe total number of items per page returned.
 Search returns the number of items configured per page plus up to 5 thousand if applicable.

-For each locale, a product field can have up to 250 values, including category name and ID.
+Filter Values per Attribute per ProductB2B: 250 valuesFor each locale, a product field can have up to 250 values, including category name and ID.
 Products exceeding this limit aren't indexed in search.

 Locale25N/ASearch can index a maximum of 25 locales.

-The * denotes a soft limit that can be increased by contacting Salesforce customer support.
+The * denotes a soft limit that can be increased by contacting Salesforce Customer Support.
 Limits without the * are hard limits and can't be changed.

 Best Practice